 EBS is a strong proponent of giving back to the community.
-To encourage this activity among our employees, we engage in a variety of activities.
+We encourage this activity by organizing company-wide charitable endeavors as well as promoting individual activities.

 EBS allows employees business time to perform charitable activities.
 The purpose of this opportunity is two-fold.
 We want to encourage our employees and their children to take a more active role in the needs of one’s community.
 And, we want to facilitate and instill the importance of participating and creating a belief that we all need to give to others and to programs in order to make our communities and the world a better place.
 We accomplish this goal by allowing employees five days per year of paid time off for charitable philanthropic activities.